oblac/jodd-site/doc/json/1+index.md

 Before you say: "Yet another one?", please check what makes *Json* different.
-The power of *Jodd* *Json* library is its control over the process of serialization; ease of use and great performances.
+The power of *Jodd* *Json* library is its control over the process of serialization and parsing; ease of use and great performances.

-## Key features

 Here are more details about the [serializer](json-serializer.html) and [parser](json-parser.html).